ocapn/ocapn/draft-specifications/Model.md

 # Atom

-Atoms are values that do not contain or refer to other values.
+Atoms are values that cannot contain or refer to other values.

 ## Undefined